AppDaemon/appdaemon/docs/INSTALL.rst

 =========

-To update AppDaemon after a new release has been published, run the following command to update your copy:
+To update AppDaemon after a new release has been published, run the following command to update your local installation:

 .. code:: console

     $ pip install --upgrade appdaemon

-If you are using Docker, refer to the steps in the tutorial.
+If you are using Docker, refer to the steps in the `tutorial <Docker-Upgrading>`_.

 Versioning Strategy
 -------------------